NUBIC/dagnabit/README.md

       set_edge_model Edge
     end

-Some of dagnabit's features, such as Dagnabit::Vertex::Bonding, make use of parent and child associations on the edge model.
+You may find it helpful to have parent and child associations on the edge model.
 These can either be written by you, or you can let dagnabit do it:

     class Edge < ActiveRecord::Base
       extend Dagnabit::Edge::Activation